jekyll/jekyll-admin/docs/api.md

 #### `GET /collections/:collection_name`

-Returns information about the requested collection along with an array of corresponding document objects.
-Documents are sorted by date reverse chronologically and the response does not include the document body.
+Returns information about the requested collection.

+#### `GET /collections/:collection_name/entries/:path`

+Returns an array of documents and directories for the requested path.
+The response does not include documents' body.

 #### `GET /collections/:collection_name/:path`